quantregCF/quantregCF-py/README.md

 `tau_second_stage` is the value of tau for the second-stage quantile regression. (between 0 and 1)

-The dataset is specified in `data`, which is a list of length 2.
+`data` is a list of length two that contains information on the dataset.
 ```python
 data = [`dataframe`, `var_lst`]
 ```